If you are looking for something different to do with the kids in the Sydney CBD, DigiPark is a strong contender.

-As a mum of two, including one child on the spectrum, I am always cautious about new sensory based experiences.
-Here is our honest take.
+As a mum of two, including one child on the spectrum, I am always cautious about new sensory-based experiences.
+So, here is our honest review of DigiPark Sydney.

 The sessions are timed, which means not everyone enters at once.
 This makes a huge difference.
 It never felt chaotic or overcrowded.
 There was enough physical space for my kids to move freely and enjoy each room without feeling rushed.